a-ast/poc-akeneo-api-import-with-mq/README.md

 I was running the application in my local docker setup (2 CPUs, 5 GB RAM).

-* Dataset: 1000 models / 5000 products
+* Dataset: 1000 product models, 5000 products.
-* Consumers: 1 model consumer / 3 product consumers
+* Consumers: 1 consumer for product model data, 3 consumers for product data.
-* Total time: 6 min
+* Total time: 6 min.

 **TO DO:** compare execution time and memory consumption with CSV import of the very same dataset.